 When viewing a property, it is best to have as much information as possible before you begin the process.
 It may be a good idea to see what the current market for house prices in the area looks like as well as checking local schools and crime statistics.
 Are there good transport links, pubs and restaurants and a corner shop to pick up a newspaper one weekend morning?

 Some vendors will leave some appliances such as a fridge, washing machine or even bedroom cupboards.
-Find out if anything is included and if not assess how much storage there is and whether the layout will fit all your existing furniture.
+Find out if the white-goods will remain.
+Next, assess how much storage there is and whether the layout will fit all your existing furniture.

 Do you want a garden?
-If so is it sun facing with a lawn and flower beds?
-If you have a family, is there room for a trampoline and climbing frame?
+If so, check whether the house has a sun-facing-lawn.
+If you have a family, determine whether there room for a trampoline and climbing frame.

 What to look for inside

-- Boiler – how old is it and is it in a good condition?
+- Boiler – how old is it and is it in good condition?